AfroLatino/aws-bootcamp-cruddur/journal/week5.md

 ### Creating Users

-I created an extra user on Cognito to replace existing users of Andrew and Bayko in order to view the messages.
+I created an extra user on Cognito called londo in addition to AfroLatino to replace existing users of Andrew and Bayko in order to view the messages.

 ![2users](https://user-images.githubusercontent.com/128761840/227457939-7d043426-fe38-4985-971c-4f8bd9e17ad3.png)